ublue-os/forge/README.md

 ### Container Registry

-As container registry we make use of the [Docker Registry 2.0](https://hub.docker.com/_/registry/) implementation for storing and distributing container images
+As container registry we make use of the [Docker Registry 2.0](https://hub.docker.com/_/registry/) implementation for storing and distributing container images.

 The container registry API is available at <https://registry.ublue.local/v2>